oskoperator/osko/README.md

     - [ ] Cortex
 - [ ] Understand required (baseline) of the [kind: SLI](https://github.com/OpenSLO/OpenSLO#sli) and [kind: SLO](https://github.com/OpenSLO/OpenSLO#slo)
         specs.
 There is not yet a clear definition of which ones.
-- [ ] Be able to set up recording rules according to the data received through the [kind: SLI](https://github.com/OpenSLO/OpenSLO#sli) resources
+- [ ] Be able to set up recording rules according to the data received through the [kind: SLI](https://github.com/OpenSLO/OpenSLO#sli) resources, either in the Mimir or Cortex ruler
 - [ ] Set up alerts in Alertmanager based on kinds [kind: AlertPolicy](https://github.com/OpenSLO/OpenSLO#alertpolicy) and [kind: AlertCondition](https://github.com/OpenSLO/OpenSLO#alertcondition)